-Thanks to the Credit CARD Act of 2009, lenders are legally required to give cardholders a minimum of 21 days between the end of their monthly billing cycle and their bill due date.
-Most major credit cards count those 21 days as a grace period, and do not begin charging interest on that billing cycle’s balance until the grace period is over.
+Thanks to the Credit CARD Act of 2009, lenders are legally required to give cardholders a minimum of 21 days between the end of their monthly billing cycle and their bill due date to pay off their credit card balance before interest charges kick in.
+Most major credit cards count those 21 days as a grace period and don’t charge interest on that billing cycle’s balance until the grace period is over.

 What is a credit card grace period?

-Creditors must give consumers a minimum of 21 days to pay off their monthly statement balances and, if you pay your bill in full each month, most major credit card issuers will offer you a grace period during that time.
+Creditors must give consumers a minimum of 21 days to pay off their monthly statement balances and if you pay your bill in full each month, most major credit card issuers will offer you a grace period during that time.

-Once your grace period ends, both unpaid balances and new balances will begin to accrue interest according to your credit card’s APR, or annual percentage rate.
-Certain types of transactions, such as cash advances, are not subject to a grace period and will start accruing interest as soon as the transaction is completed.
+Once your grace period ends, both unpaid balances and new balances will begin to accrue interest according to your credit card’s APR.
+Certain types of transactions, such as cash advances, are not subject to a grace period and begin accruing interest as soon as the transaction is completed.

-While some of the best credit cards offer grace periods that last as long as 25 days, other credit cards do not offer grace periods at all, or only offer very short grace periods.
-Pay attention to the fine print so you know exactly how many days you have to pay off your balance before incurring interest charges.
+While some of the best credit cards offer grace periods that last as long as 25 days, other credit cards do not offer grace periods at all or only offer very short grace periods.
+Pay attention to the fine print of your credit card agreement so you know exactly how long you have to pay off your balance before interest charges begin to accrue.